 How long does it take to adjust to running in the heat?

 How long you spend running in heat and how long it takes your body to heat acclimate is very individual but you will notice a marked difference after two weeks of regularly exercising in warm temperatures.
+The amount of recommended time spent in the heat varies from thirty minutes to 90 minutes.

 If you follow the process of short-term heat acclimation where you exercise in high-heat conditions and passively dehydrate yourself, you can become adjusted to running in hot weather in about 5 weeks.